Order of the Transylvania Colonel

 Original Colonial Title

 The honorary title of Colonel is conferred today by more than ten states in the USA and by certain military units of the Commonwealth of Nations which also confer it as the honorary title of Colonel-in-Chief.
 It is a title that is awarded under a wide-range of conditions to civilians based on their actions, abilities, achievements, and accountable deeds in society.
 Granting the honorary title of colonel to a person or awarding a colonelcy, bestows authority, duties, and privileges to a person within a particular jurisdiction and provides them license to exercise the office.

 The origins of the titular colonelcy are traced back to colonial times long before the Revolutionary War, when men of the landed gentry (gentlemen) were given the title for financing local militias and in civil commissions without expectations of forming a military command.
 This practice can be traced back to the English Renaissance when a colonelcy was purchased by a lord or a prominent gentleman, but the actual command would fall to a lieutenant colonel, who would be deputized by the proprietor of the title.
 The title was first used in the colonies by the Plymouth and London Companies which were responsible for organizing the Thirteen Colonies starting in 1607.

 In English the word "colonel" is a relative term to the word "colony" and likewise symbolic in connection with the name "Colon" which is the actual Spanish surname of Christopher Columbus (Cristóbal Colón) and is also relative to "Columbia" a name used since the 1730s to refer to a mythical personification of the goddess of America, today the national capital is in the District of Columbia, however this may be subjective coincidence.
 It is a fact however, that most of the first governors of the colonies were commissioned as colonels by authorities under the Provincial Crown prior to the American Revolution.
 The Colony of Virginia was the first of the thirteen colonies.
-All thirteen declared independence in July 1776 and expelled the British governors.
+All thirteen declared independence in July 1776 and expelled the British governors and loyalist that remained.